accordproject/concerto-docs/docs/why.md

 Concerto has particularly strong support for modularity and reuse, good JSON serialization, and [code generators](./category/code-generation) for many common programming languages and data model formats.

-Concerto has a powerful Command Line Interface to work with models, as well as runtimes in JavaScript (it can even be used in a web-browser) and experimental support for C#.
+Concerto has a powerful Command Line Interface to work with models, as well as runtimes in JavaScript (it can even be used in a web-browser), and experimental support for C#.

 ## Additional Reading